vesper-framework/vesper/docs/javascript/advanced-tutorial.md

 Code inside `categoryNames` method will be executed as many times as many posts we load.
 This can lead into performance issues if you have a costly operation inside your resolver method.
 To address this issue GraphQL suggests to use [data-loader](https://github.com/facebook/dataloader) library.
-Scepter provides a powerful abstraction layer that prevents you to use it directly and reduce a boilerplate code.
+Vesper provides a powerful abstraction layer that prevents you to use it directly and reduce a boilerplate code.

 Let's change our `PostResolver.js` file: